AregSPZ/stock-price-prediction/README.md

 Classification Model: Logistic Regression (scikit-learn's LogisticRegression) to predict the movement (up or down) of stock prices.

 # Results
-Regressor: Achieved a Root Mean Squared Error (RMSE) of 0.096 on the test dataset.
+Regressor: Achieved a Root Mean Squared Error (RMSE) of 0.096 on the test dataset (target feature and predictions are normalized)

 Classifier: Achieved a 0.993 F1 score on the test dataset.